TallKite/linnstrument-firmware/README.md

 Tap any of these buttons except the rainbow-enabler to select it.
 Tap any selected button to backtrack to the previous button.
 There are 7 rows of colored lights on the screen, which top to bottom are for unisons, 2nds, 3rds, 4ths, 5ths, 6ths and 7ths.
 Tap a note in a scale to toggle it on or off.
 Like the guitar tuning screen, a midi note is sent when you tap.
-The rainbow editor is the 8th scale, in which all notes are always on.
+The 8th scale is the rainbow editor, in which all notes are always on.
 Tap a note to cycle it thru the rainbow.
 The 9th scale (guitar-like fretboard dots) isn't really a scale.
 It's a full-screen display like the custom light patterns.
 Tapping the dots selector makes the dots appear in blue mid-screen.
 Tapping the dots lets you toggle them on or off.
 Long-press the scale buttons or the rainbow editor button or the dots selector button to reset the note lights to the default.